quavedev/meteor-packages/react-data/README.md

   for example.
 The promise will also be rejected with this error right after this is invoked.
 One argument will be passed with the following properties:
   - `error`: in case of errors
-  - `methodName`: the method name called for all
+  - `methodName`: the method name
-  - `arg`: the arg sent to the method for all
+  - `arg`: the arg sent to the method
 - `onSuccess`: it's called with the result of your method when it finishes without errors.
 The promise will also be resolved with this result right after this is invoked.
 One argument will be passed with the following
   properties:
-  - `result`: in case of success
+  - `result`: the response of the method
-  - `methodName`: the method name called for all
+  - `methodName`: the method name
-  - `arg`: the arg sent to the method for all
+  - `arg`: the arg sent to the method
 - `onExpectedError`:  it's called with the error, only when it's expected.
 Two arguments will be passed with the following properties:
-  - first: the `reason`, usually a String, of the error when provided in an `EXPECTED_ERROR`.
-Otherwise, you can also set a custom default text with `QuaveReactData.setDefaultExpectedErrorReason` method for all expected errors or it will pass `Unknown error` text.
+  - first: the `expectedReason`, usually a String, of the error when provided in an `EXPECTED_ERROR`.
+Otherwise, you can also set a custom default text with `QuaveReactData.setDefaultExpectedErrorReason` method expected errors or it will pass `Unknown error` text.
   - second: is an object with the following properties:
-    - `error`: in case of errors
+    - `error`: the error object
-    - `methodName`: the method name called for all
+    - `methodName`: the method name
-    - `arg`: the arg sent to the method for all
+    - `arg`: the arg sent to the method
   - `openAlert` (deprecated): it will work because onExpectedError has the same behavior, so if will provide openAlert option we will consider it the same as onExpectedError, prefer `onExpectedError` to avoid breaking changes in the future.
+- `onFinally`:  it's called after any of the other callbacks are called.
+One argument will be passed with the following properties:
+  - `result`: the response of the method when success, can be undefined
+  - `error`: the error object, can be undefined
+  - `expectedReason`: in case of expected errors, can be undefined
+  - `methodName`: the method name
+  - `arg`: the arg sent to the method

 ### `useData`